5G-MAG/rt-5gms-application-function/README.md

 ninja -C build
 ```

-**Note:** Errors during the `meson build` command are often caused by missing dependancies or a network issue while trying to retrieve the API files and `openapi-generator` JAR file.
+**Note:** Errors during the `meson build` command are often caused by missing dependencies or a network issue while trying to retrieve the API files and `openapi-generator` JAR file.
 See the `~/rt-5gms-application-function/build/meson-logs/meson-log.txt` log file for the errors in greater detail.
 Search for `generator-5gmsaf` to find the start of the API fetch sequence.

 ## Installing